AndrewVos/cv/AndrewVos.md

 ## Experience

+### Government Digital Service _4th October 2015 to 25th May 2016_

+- Created a content management system for the [Government Service Design Manual](https://www.gov.uk/service-manual).

 ### Featurist _2nd September 2015 to 9th September 2015_

 - Short contract rewriting a site for a large pharmaceutical company